 If you are on 2nd level academic and/or progress probation or dismissal at the end of a term, your next registration appointment will be affected.

-All students should strive to be in Good Standing.
 Students are considered in “Good Standing” when the cumulative Modesto Junior College (MJC) GPA is 2.0 or better and when less than 50% of the overall units attempted have the following grades: “W,” “I,” “NC,” and “NP.”

 The Yosemite Community College District has adopted Board Policy & Procedure 4250, Probation, Disqualification & Readmission for students who fail to meet the criteria for Good Standing.